Book Online

 How much does internal tooth bleaching cost?

 Your internal tooth bleaching cost will vary.
 Do you need whitening trays for exterior staining or a root canal to remove the infected pulp?
 If so, you will pay more than if you have already taken bleaching measures and had a root canal.
+In America, the average cost is $260 to $320 per arch.

 Is internal bleaching safe for teeth?